Death metal singers have a vocal counterpart ... in bats

 "I mean, it's from your abdomen to your chest to your legs to obviously a lot of your throat.
 But it is a full-body thing for me in order to do what I do."

-John Tardy is the lead singer of the death metal band Obituary, speaking from the back of his tour bus in Pittsburg.
+John Tardy is the lead singer of the death metal band Obituary, speaking from the back of his tour bus in Pittsburgh.
 Tardy says the death metal growl can take a toll.

 "It can be, you know, strenuous because we usually play most nights, if not six nights a week.
 So it can be a lot.
 But I can tell you at the end of every night, I sleep like an absolute baby."